lanl/benchmarks/doc/sphinx/3_vibe/vibe.rst

 Strong scaling performance of Parthenon-VIBE with a 20% memory footprint on CTS-1 machines is provided within the following table and figure.

-.. csv-table:: VIBE Strong Scaling Performance on CTS-1 20% Memory Footprint
+.. csv-table:: VIBE Strong Scaling Performance on CTS-1 20% Memory
    :file: cpu_20.csv
    :align: center
    :widths: 10, 10, 10